ramilsharifsoy/Machine_Learning_ND/P3_Customer_Segments/README.md

-# Customer_Segments
+# Customer Engagement, Campaign Performance, and Resource Efficiency

-In this project you will apply unsupervised learning techniques on product spending data collected for customers of a wholesale distributor in Lisbon, Portugal to identify customer segments hidden in the data.
+Unsupervised learning techniques applied on product spending data collected for customers of a wholesale distributor in Lisbon, Portugal to identify customer segments hidden in the data.

 - Explore the data by selecting a small subset to sample and determine if any product categories highly correlate with one another.
 - Preprocess the data by scaling each product category and then identifying (and removing) unwanted outliers.